 Types of Kapalbhati Pranayama

-There are three main types of Pranayama.
+There are three main types of Kapalbhati Pranayama.
 These are, namely, the Sheetkrama, Vyutkrama, and Vatakrama.
 Here’s a more detailed overview of the three different types of Kapalbhati Pranayama:

 Vatakrama Pranayama